Tori2305/Project_Hangman-AiCore/README.md

-## **Usage instructions**
-Play as it is or if you'd like to change parts of the game, you can amend the following:
+**Play as it is, or if you'd like to change parts of the game, you can amend the following:**
-- Change the number of tries a user has see *line 47*
+- **Change the number of tries** a user has: see *line 122*.
-- Change the words for the computer to choose from, see list in line 2, be sure to rename the variable if fruit is no longer relevant.
-(You will also need to change this on *line 56* when you call the function play_game.
+- **Change the words in the list**: On *line 138*, change `fruit_list` to whatever list you'd like.
+When you play the game, be sure to change this to the new name of your list.

-## **File structure of the project**
+## **Contributing**
+Contributions are welcome!
+Please fork the repository and submit a pull request with your changes.

+## **Filing**
-Workings towards the game are all saved in the folder **'hangman_workings'** The game itself is saved as **'play_the_game'**
+All the workings within the project are saved in [this folder]( ) The code for the game is also saved [here]( )

 ## License information
-WIP
+This project is licensed under the MIT License.
+See the LICENSE file for details.